learndog/wipdots/vim/basic_usage.md

 * Leader-lc code actions for curser location
 * Leader-ls goto symbol
-* Leader-lof or :call CocShowFilteredSymbols('Function') List and goto symbol location
+* Leader-lof or :call CocShowFilteredSymbols('Function') List and goto symbol location dbl click to close and must switch windows back to source to see location unless it must scroll the window

 Terminal
 * Terminal commands are prefix Leader-t